 Rachel has experience in a wide spectrum of fraud cases, particularly large, multi-handed cases.
 She has considerable experience as disclosure Counsel in applying the disclosure regime to large and complex cases.

-Rachel has experience in defending and prosecuting violent crime, from common assault to assault occasioning grievous bodily harm.
-She has undertaken a variety of cases, including those involving domestic violence, youths, and defendants charged with offences in the course of their employment.
+Rachel has experience in defending and prosecuting violent crime, having undertaken a variety of cases, including those involving domestic violence, youths, and defendants charged with offences in the course of their employment.

 Rachel practices in the full range of criminal work, including drugs, dangerous dogs and firearms offences.
 She has experience in dealing with fitness to plead, Hospital Orders under the Mental Health Act, quasi-criminal matters such as ASBO applications, and advising clients in relation to planning matters charged under the Town and Country Planning Act 1990.

 Rachel has experience in cases involving sexual offences and deals sensitively and effectively with both defendants and complainants.